Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 Choose among the best specialists for reviews and the best price and make an appointment

-The spine of a person when looking at it from the front should be straight, the revealed lateral curvatures will be a deviation from the norm, but in the anteroposterior direction, that is, when viewed from the side, you can notice 4 natural bends.
-These curves of the spinal column in the cervical and lumbar regions (lordosis), thoracic and sacrum (kyphosis) are designed to compensate for the pressure exerted on the spine during vertical loads and to protect it from injury.
+The human spine, when viewed from the front, should be straight, the identified lateral curvatures will be a deviation from the norm, but in the anterior-posterior direction, that is, when viewed from the side, 4 natural bends can be seen.
+These curves of the spinal column in the cervical and lumbar regions (lordosis), thoracic and sacrum (kyphosis) are designed to compensate for the pressure exerted on the spine during vertical loads and protect it from injury.
 Let us dwell in more detail on lordosis in the lumbar spine.

-Lordosis is a curvature of the spinal column with a bulge directed forward, and - with a bulge backward.
+Lordosis is the curvature of the spinal column with a bulge directed forward, and with a bulge backward.
 Such bends are:

 1. physiological, i.e. natural,